cysouw/graphicalgrammar/text/german.md

 https://de.wikipedia.org/wiki/Karl_Friedrich_Wilhelm_Wander

-"Abfassung einer Verteidigungsschrift für den angegriffenen Diesterweg, Überwachung wegen angeblich kommunistischer Umtriebe, Einleitung einer disziplinarischen Untersuchung im Auftrag des Ministeriums der geistlichen, Unter- richts- und Medizinalangelegenheiten, 1845 Verhaftung, 1845–1847 Suspension vom Dienst, 1847 Freispruch und Wiedereinsetzung ins Amt, 1848 maßgebliche Beteiligung an der Gründung des „Allgemeinen Deutschen Lehrervereins“ in Eisenach, 1849 endgültige Entlassung aufgrund seines politischen Engagements während der Revolution, 1850 Niederlegung der Lehrtätigkeit an der Mädchenschule, 1850 bis 1851 Amerikaaufenthalt," [@schutze2014: 883]
+"Abfassung einer Verteidigungsschrift für den angegriffenen Diesterweg, Überwachung wegen angeblich kommunistischer Umtriebe, Einleitung einer disziplinarischen Untersuchung im Auftrag des Ministeriums der geistlichen, Unterrichts- und Medizinalangelegenheiten, 1845 Verhaftung, 1845–1847 Suspension vom Dienst, 1847 Freispruch und Wiedereinsetzung ins Amt, 1848 maßgebliche Beteiligung an der Gründung des „Allgemeinen Deutschen Lehrervereins“ in Eisenach, 1849 endgültige Entlassung aufgrund seines politischen Engagements während der Revolution, 1850 Niederlegung der Lehrtätigkeit an der Mädchenschule, 1850 bis 1851 Amerikaaufenthalt," [@schutze2014: 883]

 ### Schötensack (1856) *Grammatik der neuhochdeutschen Sprache*

 Heinrich August Schötensack (1812-1891) was a teach in Stendal.

-very simple Periodenbild like Lehmann [@schotensack1856: 800-802]
+He wrote a massive (more than 800 pages) *Grammatik der neuhochdeutschen Sprache*.
+It contains just a very short discussion of *Periodenbilder* with not much detail [@schotensack1856: 800-802].
+The example in [@fig:schötensack1856_801] for the sentence in [@next] clearly shows the influence from Lehmann (see [@sec:lehmann1833]) in the use of the different typefaces for the different levels of embedding.
+However, even Lehmann did not venture into the Hebrew characters, as is shown here by the use of the Alef for the fifth embedding.

 ::: ex
 (A) Er gefiel sich sehr in Scherzen, (a) weil er wusste, (α) dass Nichts mehr den Geist auſheitre, (β) Nichts mehr eine freimüthige Aeusserung gestatte, (𝔄) als der Scherz, (𝔞) der fast immer gut aufgenommen werde, (א) wenn nicht gerade ein murrköpfiger Thor ihn entgegen zu nehmen habe. [@schotensack1856: 801]
 :::

-::: {.im #schötensack1856_801}
+::: {.im #schötensack1856_801}
+*Periodenbild* for the sentence in [@last] from Schötensack [@schotensack1856: 801].
+The use of the different typefaces is a clear indication of the influence from Lehmann (see [@fig:lehmann1852_171]).
+Schötensack does not include any more complex examples, but he introduces a Hebrew character Alef for the fifth level of embedding.
 :::

 ### Schlecht (1856) *Denk- und Sprachlehre* {#sec:schlecht1856}